MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/Getting-Information-About-Commands.md

-﻿---
-title:  Getting Information About Commands ms.date:  2016-05-11
-keywords:  powershell,cmdlet
+---
 description:
+manager:  carmonm
 ms.topic:  article
 author:  jpjofre
-manager:  dongill
 ms.prod:  powershell
+keywords:  powershell,cmdlet
+ms.date:  2016-12-12
-ms.assetid:  56f8e5b4-d97c-4e59-abbe-bf13e464eb0d
+title:  Getting Information About Commands ms.technology:  powershell ms.assetid:    56f8e5b4-d97c-4e59-abbe-bf13e464eb0d
 ---

 # Getting Information About Commands
 The Windows PowerShell **Get-Command** cmdlet gets all commands that are available in your current session.
 When you type **Get-Command** at a Windows PowerShell prompt, you will see output similar to the following: